aecosmo/RADIOcat/README.md

 - **Astropy** – used extensively for FITS handling, WCS, and other astronomical calculations.
 - **PyBDSF** – for background RMS estimation, source finding, and catalogue generation.
 - **CASA** – the `imsmooth` task is used for PSF matching before mosaicing.
-- **Aegean** – specifically the `AeRes` tool, used for adding sources to the residual image for completeness corrections in source counts.
+- **Aegean** – the `AeRes` tool is used for adding sources to the residual image for completeness corrections in source counts.

 ---